McMaster-Software-Engineering-Society/SES-Website/src/content/profileCards/tushar-aggarwal.md

 ---
 name: "Tushar Aggarwal"
 title: "Web Developer"
-image: { src: "public/about/profile-photos/tushar-aggarwal.jpg", alt: "Tushar Aggarwal"}
+image: "/about/profile-photos/tushar-aggarwal.jpg"
-description: "Tushar is a fourth-year Software Engineering student with a passion for Cybersecurity and Cloud"
+description: "I'm a fourth-year Software Engineering student with a passion for Cybersecurity and Cloud"
 ---